-- 11.1 Absence review meetings are a fundamental feature of this policy and will be convened where an employee's attendance at work gives cause for concern. - 11.2 Employees will be provided with a minimum of five working days' notice of these meetings, and afforded the right of representation.
-Any documentation that will be referred to during the meeting should be issued to the employee in advance to allow adequate preparation. - These meetings should be conducted confidentially and in a sensitive manner.
+- 11.1 Absence review meetings are a fundamental feature of this policy and will be convened where an employee's attendance at work gives cause for concern. - 11.2 Employees will be provided with a minimum of five working days' notice of these absence review meeting 1 meetings, and afforded the right of representation.
+Any documentation that will be referred to during the meeting should be issued to the employee in advance to allow adequate preparation.

+11.3 These meetings should be conducted confidentially and in a sensitive manner.
 Managers should ensure that an appropriate meeting venue is arranged in advance and consideration is given to the nature of the employee's medical condition where appropriate.